mitahantahankintunkis/linefier/README.md

 # Linefier
-A program used to replicate images using a single smooth line.
+A program used to replicate images using a single continous smooth line

 ## Installation
 After cloning the repository you will need to install both opencv and numpy.
 You can install them with `pip3 install -r requirements.txt`